Allergens

 Our foodservice items are not available at retail.
 If you are a business interested in using or serving these items, please click here.

-Resilient Packaging
+RESILIENT Packaging

 From day one in 1994, we have bottled our milk in reusable glass that requires a refundable deposit.
 The deposit is $3.00 on all milk and cream products bottled in glass.
 The deposit is refunded when the rinsed bottle is returned to a store that sells Straus Organic Milk and Cream.
 Our customers return and reuse more than 2.75 million bottles annually, helping contribute to a circular economy and zero-waste future.